NEOMA Business School: Research and entrepreneurship

-In 2011, NEOMA created a Starup Lab for students and alumni.
+In 2011, NEOMA created a Startup Lab for students and alumni.
 Over 225 start-ups have been launched, and over 100 projects are in incubation every year.
 The Startup Lab consists of 3 incubators, 2 specialised accelerators, and a Coding School to support the creation and development of start-ups.

 Rankings

 In 2020, it was recently ranked 6th in the French Challenges business schools ranking. and 9th ex-aequo in Le Figaro Business school ranking.

 In 2022, the Financial Times ranked its Masters in Management program 32nd in the world.
 It was ranked 30th in the 2021 Financial Times ranking of Masters in Management programs and 19th in The Economist.

+In the 2024 Financial Times global ranking, NEOMA Business School placed 22nd worldwide for its Master in Management programme and 12th in Europe.

+NEOMA also appears in the QS Business Masters Rankings 2024, where its Master in Marketing ranks 9th in France and 51–60 worldwide.

 Notable alumni

-The NEOMA Alumni network brings together and connects nearly 72,000 graduates and future graduates.
+The NEOMA Alumni network (Rouen + Reims) brings together and connects nearly 72,000 graduates and future graduates.
 The merger of the two former schools has helped to develop the fourth most active alumni network among French business schools.